-EPA is denying 69 pending SRE petitions for failing to demonstrate DEH.
-In addition, we determine that two of the refineries receiving denials were additionally ineligible to petition for SREs for the 2019 and 2020 compliance years, each for failing to meet one or more requirements for eligibility.
-One refinery is ineligible because its throughput exceeded 75,000 barrels per day (bpd) in a petitioning year-making it ineligible to petition for an SRE in the petitioning year and the subsequent year-and also because it did not receive the initial RFS blanket exemption under CAA section 211(o)(9)(A).95 The second refinery is ineligible because it did not receive the initial blanket exemption.
+EPA is denying 36 pending SRE petitions for failing to demonstrate DEH.
+In addition, we determine that two of the 36 refineries were ineligible to petition for an SRE for the 2018 compliance year, each for failing to meet a requirement for eligibility.
+These refineries are ineligible because they did not receive the initial blanket exemption under CAA section 211(o)(9)(A).94

-In making this finding, we are adopting the interpretation proposed in the Proposed Denial and applied in the April 2022 SRE Denial interpreting the RFS statute to mean that only small refineries that received the initial blanket exemption are eligible to petition for an extension of that initial exemption, consistent with a prior EPA interpretation.96 Note that this does not mean that any refinery that met the definition of "small refinery" at the start of the RFS program is qualified to seek exemption for later years; the small refinery must have actually received the blanket exemption for the years before 2011 pursuant to the RFS statute and implementing regulations.
-This means that the small refinery must have been producing transportation fuel, such that it was an obligated party under the RFS program to qualify for the blanket exemption from the RFS requirements (i.e., a refinery processing fewer than 75,000 bpd of crude oil into products only other than transportation fuel could not have received an exemption from an RFS obligation it did not have).
+In making this finding, we are interpreting the RFS statute to mean that only small refineries that received the initial blanket exemption are eligible to petition for an extension of that initial exemption, consistent with a prior EPA interpretation.95 Note that this does not mean that any refinery that met the definition of "small refinery" at the start of the RFS program is qualified to seek exemption for later years; the small refinery must have actually received the blanket exemption for the years before 2011 pursuant to the RFS statute and implementing regulations.
+This means that the small refinery must have been producing transportation fuel, such that it was obligated under the RFS program to qualify for the blanket exemption from the RFS requirements (i.e., a refinery processing fewer than 75,000 bpd of crude oil into products only other than transportation fuel could not have received an exemption from an RFS obligation it did not have).
 This is why, under the RFS program, a refinery that met the definition of a "small refinery" was additionally required to submit a verification letter to EPA confirming its status as a small refinery before receiving the blanket exemption.